Appalachian Plateau: Animals

 Fauna such as bison and wolves used to be native to the Appalachian region but have vanished.
 Elk have been reintroduced in some regions, having died out due to overhunting and habitat destruction previously.
 Throughout all of the Appalachian Plateau region there is an abundance of fox, raccoon, wild boar, black bears, white-tailed deer, and beaver.
-Researchers also found there to be over 200 species of game and song birds including wild turkey, heron, geese, hawks, ducks and many more.
+Researchers also found there to be over 200 species of game and songbirds including wild turkey, heron, geese, hawks, ducks and many more.

 Fungi are also prominent in the Appalachia region.
 Abundant mushroom and lichen can be found including chanterelle, oyster mushroom and rock tripe.

 Natural resources

 The Appalachian Plateau has a vast array of natural resources throughout its rugged landscape.
 Within these resources, there are many sedimentary substances.
 In the valleys of the Appalachian Plateau there is an abundance of limestone.
 This limestone is still mined for cement and aggregate.
 Due to excessive mining over time, limestone fields are depleted in many areas but some are still relatively plentiful.
 Ironstone and coal are also among the plentiful natural resources found.
 In different regions of the Appalachian Plateau, enough plant debris accumulated to form peat, which upon burial, compaction and heating was made into the coal of the Appalachian coalfields.
 Due to the abundant coal in the Appalachian Plateau, coal mining has been a staple of the area and has proved to be a very successful mining hub.
 Iron ore was once an extremely abundant natural resource but due to the thin layer of iron, over time it was mostly depleted.
-A very well known natural resource of the Appalachian Plateau is its land and soil.
+A very well-known natural resource of the Appalachian Plateau is its land and soil.
 The soil is rich and it is ideal for farmland.
 Within the limestone found throughout the Appalachian Plateau there are many fossilized substances such as old plant and stems, which may help to explain why the plateau also has a rich amount of natural gases and petroleum.